jackalope/jackalope/README.md

 Discuss on jackalope-dev@googlegroups.com
 or visit #jackalope on irc.freenode.net

-License: This code is dual licensed under the MIT license and the Apache License Version 2.0.
+## License

+This code is dual licensed under the MIT license and the Apache License Version 2.0.
 Please see the file LICENSE in this folder.

 # Install instructions